CXK6013/TechnicalBlog/从RocketMQ的持久化谈起/从RocketMQ的持久化谈起.md

 [16] Why is malloc() considered a library call and not a system call? https://stackoverflow.com/questions/71413587/why-is-malloc-considered-a-library-call-and-not-a-system-call

 [17] Chapter 16: The Page Cache and Page Writeback https://github.com/firmianay/Life-long-Learner/blob/master/linux-kernel-development/chapter-16.md

+[18] Why does not Redis use linux zero-copy syscall api ? https://github.com/redis/redis/issues/12682